Using Pulsar Parameter Drifts to Detect Sub-Nanohertz Gravitational Waves: Gravitational waves in PTAs

-The list of model parameters used is extensive and pulsar-specific~\cite{10.1111/j.1365-2966.2006.10870.x}, though it includes the pulsar period ($ P $), its rate of change ($ \dot{ P} $), and potentially higher derivatives.
+The list of model parameters used is pulsar-specific~\cite{10.1111/j.1365-2966.2006.10870.x}, though it includes the pulsar period ($ P $), its rate of change ($ \dot{ P} $), and potentially higher derivatives.
 If the pulsar is in a binary, the timing model will additionally include the binary period ($ P _b $) and its derivative ($ \dot{ P } _b $).
-As we will show in Sec.~\ref{sec:secular}, the observed values of these parameters are modified in the presence of a background of ultralow-frequency GWs.
+The observed values of these parameters are modified in the presence of ultralow-frequency GWs.
 Their dominant effect can be described through an apparent relative motion between the solar system barycenter (SSB) and the pulsar.
-We write this effect in terms of a relative velocity (see App.~\ref{app:derivation} for a complete derivation),
+We write this effect in terms of a relative velocity (more commonly known as redshift in the literature),

-where the subscript $A = \times, +$ denotes the cross/plus polarization of the wave and we use $ {\mathbf{d}} _a $ to denote a displacement vector from the SSB to pulsar-$ a $ in a frame with the SSB is at the origin.
+where the subscript $A = \times, +$ denotes the cross/plus polarization of the wave, and we use $ {\mathbf{d}} _a $ to denote a displacement vector from the SSB to pulsar-$ a $ in a frame with the SSB at the origin.
 We work in units such that the speed of light is set to unity.
 The $h_{+,\times} ( t , {\mathbf{x}} )$ functions describe a periodic GW source at position $ {\mathbf{x}} $.
 The quadrupolar nature of the wave imprints a particular pattern of contraction or expansion, captured in the ``pattern functions,''